coezbek/vtparser/README.md

 parser.parse(input)
 ```

+## Limitations

+- The parser is based on the implementation https://github.com/haberman/vtparse/ and based on a state machine which precedes Unicode.
+As such it does not have state transitions for Unicode characters.
+Rather, it will output them as `:ignore` actions.
+In case unicode characters are used inside escape sequences, the parser will likely not be able to handle them correctly.

+- The state machine does not expose all input characters to the implementation in relationship to the `DSC` (Device Control String) sequences.
+In particular the "Final Character" is swallowed by the statemachine from https://www.vt100.net/emu/dec_ansi_parser.
+To circumvent this limitation, I have modified the parser to expose the final character as intermediate_chars to the `:hook` action.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.